psilons/pypigeonhole-proj-tmplt/README.md

   this is fixed.
 We also add the test coverage badge.
 - dbin (dev bin) folder has the scripts needed to perform routine dev tasks, such as project setup, unit tests, clean up & build.
-Furthermore, we add a build script for application packaging and another one for pyinstaller. setup.py is a library packager, we need a packager for applications as well.
+Furthermore, we add a packaging script for application packaging. setup.py is a library packager, we need a packager for applications as well.
-  There is another packager for Cython as well.
 - IDE folder has IntelliJ setup, it needs the Python plugin.
 You may switch to Pycharm with your own setup.
 With this setup, the unit testing is very convenient.